 Coughs can be dry or "productive," which means that you are bringing up sputum or phlegm when you cough.
-An acute cough typically lasts no longer than 2 - 3 weeks.
+An acute cough typically lasts no longer than 2 to 3 weeks.
 A chronic cough lasts longer than 4 weeks.

 Signs and Symptoms

 The symptoms that accompany your cough depend on what's causing it, and may include:

 - A runny nose or nasal congestion, headache, or postnasal drip from chronic sinusitis (sinus inflammation), cold, or flu

 - Fever, chills, night sweats from bronchitis, pneumonia, tuberculosis, or other lung infection

 - Chest pain, shortness of breath, or swelling of your legs from fluid retention (called edema) due to congestive heart failure

 - In rare cases, coughing up blood, which can be a sign of a serious illness, such as lung cancer